YudiDong/GAN-based-E2E-communications-system-for-defense-against-adversarial-attack/README.md

+This is a implement of our paper:
+A Robust Adversarial Network-Based End-to-End Communications System With Strong Generalization Ability Against Adversarial Attacks

+# TensorFlow Version
-Our codes are based on TensorFlow 2.0
+Our codes are based on TensorFlow-GPU 2.0

 # Main Function Files: